aikakuo/Code-refactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title
 ```
-The following image shows the web application's appearance and functionality:
+The following link shows the web application's appearance and functionality:

 https://aikakuo.github.io/code-refactor/